 Here are the steps for sorting using the Command buttons on the Home Tab and Data Tab.
-You may use your sorting buttons that we added to our Quick Access Toolbar and you may use the Shortcut menu by right clicking, too.

-- 1. First in our Track.xlsm file and Jan Tab, - 2.
-Click cell C8 or any cell with name under the Customer heading, - 3.
+- 1. First in our Track.xls file and Jan Tab, - 2.
+Click cell C8 under the Customer heading, - 3.
 Click the Sort & Filter button as Pictured at right and Click the Sort A to Z item. - 4.
 You may use the Data Tab and the Sort Ascending button in the Sort & Filter Group. - 5.
-Your information is sorted by Customer name in alphabetical order.
+Your information is sorted by Customer name in alphabetical